cambialens/lens-api-doc/response-patent.md

                         },
                         {
                             "claim_text": [
-                                "A method according to any one of the preceding claims, wherein determining the presence, absence or SNP variant of a marker comprises contacting nucleic acid containing each marker with one or more probes, e.g. wherein:\n a) as dependent from claim 3, the probes for determining the presence or absence of RHD/CE Hex03 or RHD exon 3 contact an SNP located in both RHD/CE Hex03 and RHD exon 3, wherein...."
+                                "A method according to any one of the preceding claims, wherein determining the presence, absence or SNP variant of a marker comprises contacting nucleic acid containing each marker with one or more probes, e.g. wherein:\n a) as dependent from claim 3, the probes for determining the presence or absence of RHD/CE Hex03 or RHD exon 3 contact an SNP located in both RHD/CE Hex03 and RHD exon 3, wherein one SNP variant is specific for RHD/CE Hex03, and another SNP variant is specific for RHD exon 3, e.g. wherein\n (i) the SNP is at position 410 of the coding sequence, located within both RHD/CE Hex03 and RHD exon 3; and/or \n (ii) the probes comprise:\n (1) 5'-TTTTACAGACGCCTGCTACCATG-3', (SEQ ID NO: 5) \n (2) 5'-CATGGTAGCAGGCGTCTGTAAAA-3', (SEQ ID NO: 6) \n (3) 5'-TTTTACAGACGTCTGCTACCATG-3', (SEQ ID NO: 7) and \n (4) 5'-CATGGTAGCAGACGTCTGTAAAA-3', (SEQ ID NO: 8) \nor a variant of any one of probes 1 to 4 having up to 4 nucleotide alterations; and/or \n b) the probes for determining the absence or SNP variant of the SNP at: position 602 of the  RHD  coding sequence located within exon 4 (rs1053355), position 667 of the  RHD  coding sequence located within exon 5 (rs1053356), or position 819 of the  RHD  coding sequence located within exon 6 comprise:\n (i) RHD exon 4:\n (1) 5'-ATAAAGATCAGACAGCAACGATACC-3' (SEQ ID NO: 23) \n (2) 5'-TAAAGATCAGACAGCAACGATAC-3' (SEQ ID NO: 24) \n (3) 5'-ATAAAGATCAGAGAGCAACGATACC-3' (SEQ ID NO: 25) \n (4) 5'-TAAAGATCAGAGAGCAACGATAC-3' (SEQ ID NO: 26) \nor a variant of any one of probes 1 to 4 having up to 4 nucleotide alterations; \n (ii) RHD exon 5:\n (1) 5'-CTGGCCAAGTTTCAACTCTGC-3' (SEQ ID NO: 27) \n (2) 5'-TGGCCAAGTTTCAACTCTG-3' (SEQ ID NO: 28) \n (3) 5'-CTGGCCAAGTGTCAACTCTGC-3' (SEQ ID NO: 29) \n (4) 5'-TGGCCAAGTGTCAACTCTG-3' (SEQ ID NO: 30) \nor a variant of any one of probes 1 to 4 having up to 4 nucleotide alterations; \n (iii) RHD exon 6:\n (1) 5'-GTGCACAGTGCGGTGTTGGCAGG-3' (SEQ ID NO: 31) \n (2) 5'- TGCACAGTGCGGTGTTGGCAG -3' (SEQ ID NO: 32) \n (3) 5'- GTGCACAGTGCAGTGTTGGCAGG -3' (SEQ ID NO: 33) \n (4) 5'-TGCACAGTGCAGTGTTGGCAG-3' (SEQ ID NO: 34) \nor a variant of any one of probes 1 to 4 having up to 4 nucleotide alterations. \n c) the probes for determining the SNP variant of the SNP at position 1048 of the  RHD  coding sequence located within exon 7 (rs41307826)comprise:\n (1) 5'-TGCTGGTGCTTGATACCGTCGGA-3' (SEQ ID NO: 37) \n (2) 5'-GCTGGTGCTTGATACCGTCGG-3' (SEQ ID NO: 38) \n (3) 5'-TGCTGGTGCTTCATACCGTCGGA-3' (SEQ ID NO: 39) \n (4) 5'-GCTGGTGCTTCATACCGTCGG-3' (SEQ ID NO: 40) \nor a variant of any one of probes 1 to 4 having up to 4 nucleotide alterations."
                             ]
                         },
                         {